Janet Horsfield BVSc CertCHP DBR MRCVS

 Lora started at Lanes as a new graduate vet in 2016 after qualifying from Liverpool University receiving the farm animal clinical award on graduation.
 In the same year Lora returned to her home county and also won the national ‘Dairy industry vet of the future award’.
 Lora grew up on her family’s dairy farm in Singleton and helps on the family’s shoot.

-Since working at Lanes, Lora has developed her skills as a farm animal vet and is especially interested in nutrition - she is currently completing her Masters in Ruminant Nutrition.
+Since working at Lanes, Lora has developed her skills as a farm animal vet and is especially interested in nutrition - she has completed a Masters in Ruminant Nutrition in 2022.

 Seth Kennard BVetMed BSc(Hons) MRCVS